 Inspired by the success of similar events, Women's Voices in Washington DC and Women's Theatre Festival in Raleigh, North Carolina (where her play The Lady Scribblers was featured), playwright and director Michaela Goldhaber is leading several members of the “Yeah, I Said Feminist” Theater Salon in organizing the Bay Area Women’s Theatre Festival in spring 2020 and we would like to invite YOU to participate.

 How theaters can participate:

 How individuals may participate:

-Our goal is to create an intersectional Bay Area-wide Women’s Theatre Festival in March/April 2020, which will help to usher in the widely-held gender parity goal of 50-50 in 2020 with SWAN DAY (Support Women Artists Now) at its center.
+Our goal is to create an intersectional Bay Area-wide Women’s Theatre Festival in Spring 2020, which will help to usher in the widely-held gender parity goal of 50-50 in 2020 with SWAN DAY (Support Women Artists Now) at its center.

-All of the theatre works will be written and directed by theater practitioners who identify as women or non-binary and at least 50% of the performers and the designers will be women-identifying or non-binary.
+All of the theatre works will be written and directed by theater practitioners who are women+ or non-binary and at least 50% of the performers and the designers will be women+ or non-binary folx.
 This is in alignment with the 50/50 in 2020 gender parity goal.
 The festival will include:

 Bay Area Women’s Theatre Festival March/April/May 2020

 Produced by the “Yeah, I Said Feminist” Theater Salon

 Lead Instigator: Michaela Goldhaber

 *A NOTE ON INCLUSION (thank you to the Statera Foundation for development of this language)

 Women: baWTF recognizes the limiting nature of the binary use of woman.
 We welcome anyone on the gender spectrum who identifies either always or some of the time as a woman.
 We also welcome those who identify as non-binary.
 In our narrative below, we use the term “women+” to represent the expansive definition of women to include women+, womyn, womxn, wimmin, womin, woomin and trans persons.